MeanyLodge/History/docs/Pump-House.md

 - Pump House
 - Hoe House (ask Amy, I dare you)

+### Location
+South of the [Industrial Park](Industrial-Park).

-### Description
+### Purpose

 Part of the [Water](Water) system.
 It encloses the well head and reservoir access.
-The hut make it easier to maintain the water system in the winter.
+The hut make it dramatically easier to maintain the water system in the winter.
 It also protects it from the elements and rogue snow machines.

-### Location

-South of the [Industrial Park](Industrial-Park).

 ### More Info